mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Sensory Suite:** Pick another sense for your bonus to apply to.

-**Alertness:** Your senses are heightened even when you aren’t really trying.
+**Alertness:** Your senses are heightened even when you aren't really trying.
 You gain +2 to [[Notice]] against anything you could identify with your superior sense.

 ### Common Power Synergies

 **Super Agility:** Included among your enhanced senses is proprioception—your ability to recognize where your body is in space.
 That lets you pull off some superhuman gymnastics.

-**Precognition:** Included among your enhanced senses is one we don’t have a name for just yet; you can sense things before they occur.
+**Precognition:** Included among your enhanced senses is one we don't have a name for just yet; you can sense things before they occur.

 ### Drawbacks

-- The human brain wasn’t meant to deal with this much input all at once.
+- The human brain wasn't meant to deal with this much input all at once.
 You are [Easily Overwhelmed].
-- You can’t tune out or narrow your super senses, which makes it hard to focus on what’s important at the moment.
+- You can't tune out or narrow your super senses, which makes it hard to focus on what's important at the moment.
 As a result, you suffer from a [Slowed Reaction Time].

 ### Collateral Damage Effects

 **Mental Map:** Your senses are so finely tuned that you can create a full mental map of an entire floor of a building in an instant; all you need to do is clap your hands and listen to the echoes, or perhaps light a fire and watch the way the air currents move the smoke.
-Whatever the method, it gets you the layout of the building, but it’ll likely attract unwanted attention.
+Whatever the method, it gets you the layout of the building, but it'll likely attract unwanted attention.

 **Hyperfocus:** You can focus the full power of your super sense on someone anywhere in the scene.
 Because of your superior focus, you gain +4 to all attack and defense rolls against your target until you end this effect or the target is taken out.
-However, you cannot attack anyone else while hyperfocused, and you are liable to cause collateral damage because you’ve stopped paying attention to your surroundings.
+However, you cannot attack anyone else while hyperfocused, and you are liable to cause collateral damage because you've stopped paying attention to your surroundings.

 Super Speed

 Gotta go fast, gotta go fast!

 **Basic Super Speed:** You gain +2 to [[Athletics]] rolls that involve moving quickly.
-Additionally, you can move quickly enough to run across liquids or up sheer vertical surfaces—although if you slow down or stop, you’ll fall.
+Additionally, you can move quickly enough to run across liquids or up sheer vertical surfaces—although if you slow down or stop, you'll fall.

 ### Enhancements